survivejs/react-book/manuscript/15_understanding_decorators.md

 ## Implementing `@connect`

 `@connect` will wrap our component in another component.
-That in turn will deal with the connection logic (`listen/unlisten/setState`).
+That, in turn, will deal with the connection logic (`listen/unlisten/setState`).
 It will maintain the store state internally and then pass it to the child component that we are wrapping.
-During this process it will pass the state through props.
+During this process, it will pass the state through props.
 The implementation below illustrates the idea:

 **app/decorators/connect.js**